When we talk of woods we are talking mainly about a temperate zone somewhere between the sub-tropical zones and the polar regions.

 You don’t have to bring a commercial insect repellent – sage, wormwood and mugwort are all effective if you put them into your fire to create a smoke that will repel insects, or you can rub the fresh crushed leaves from any of these three plants on your skin to deter insects.

 Burning sweetgrass is also useful in deterring insects.

-Everyone seems to think that hunting is the easiest way to get food, but animals have survived in the woods for thousands of years and haven’t stayed alive by being stupid.
+Everyone seems to think that hunting is the easiest way to get food, but animals have survived in the woods for thousands of years and haven’t stayed alive while not adapting to the environment.
 You need to be smarter than them and remember they mostly have keener senses than humans.